 - Source Address: Here you will find the IP address of the device that created this IP packet.

 - Destination Address: This is the IP address of the device that should receive the IP packet.

-That wasn’t so bad right?
-No need to worry about the other fields for CCNA.
-If you ever played with Wireshark you might recognize these fields.
+That wasn’t so bad, right?
+If you ever played with Wireshark, you might recognize these fields.
 Here’s a screenshot of an IP packet in Wireshark:

 Let’s take another look at an IP address:

 What do we know about this IP address?
 First of all, we know it’s a 32-bit value, so in binary, it will look like this: